 My graduate degree from New York University, and fieldwork at the NYU Phelps Lab for Neuroscience Research, NYU Institute for Prevention Science - Child Study Center, and Yeshiva University's Albert Einstein College of Medicine focused on the cross-section of neuroscience, emotion regulation, trust and empathy.
 For my thesis, I conducted original research on Empathy and Pro-social Behavior this research won third place at the annual Graduate Research Conference in 2010.

-I was also mentored by Dr. Zoran Josipovic, whose work on mindfulness and meditation inspired me to spend several months at various monasteries and learn from teachers from India and Vietnam.
-During that time, I also worked with children in various communities as a teaching assistant.
+I was also mentored by Dr. Zoran Josipovic, whose work on mindfulness and meditation inspired me to spend several months at various monasteries and learn from meditation teachers from India, Africa and Vietnam.

 One of my latest talks was at the Symposium on Neuroscience and Physiological Perspectives on Design Thinking and Creativity hosted by Stanford University and the Hasso Plattner Institute for Design in Berlin.
 The theme was 'Embodied Creativity and Cognition'.